How much is 2GB of data and do I need more than that?

 If you’re interacting with social media content, such as liking posts, commenting, or sending direct messages, this will increase to around 156MB of data per hour.

-If you’re using Facetime, Skype, or WhatsApp to interact with people through social media video, the amount of data you’ll use will increase again.
-WhatsApp uses around 300MB of data per hour, while Skype uses around 270MB of data.
+If you’re using FaceTime, Skype, or WhatsApp to interact with people through social media video, the amount of data you’ll use will increase again.
+WhatsApp uses at least around 300MB of data per hour, while Skype uses at least around 270MB of data.
 2GB of data will therefore get you around 6 hours of video time.

-Apple’s Facetime application is slightly more efficient, using around 180MB per hour, depending on your settings.
+Apple’s FaceTime application is slightly more efficient, using around 180MB per hour, depending on your settings.
 If you’re sending images through an app like WhatsApp, you’ll usually be able to send around 2,000 photos before you run out of data.
 This is typically the case when images are limited to a 16MB file size.
-You can also switch to “Data Saver” mode to reduce your data usage.

 How Can I Track My Data Use?